Printable View sign in

 AboutLeadership, organizational structure, benefits, and business partners and affiliates

-The 2025 CSBA County Board Conference will take place from Sept.
-5-7, 2025, at the Monterey Plaza Hotel and Spa in Monterey, CA. This conference provides a unique opportunity for county board leaders to come together and discuss students' futures in light of domestic policies and global trends.
+The 2026 CSBA Counties Conference will take place from Sept.
+25-27, 2026, at the Marina del Rey Marriott in Marina del Rey, CA. This conference provides a unique opportunity for county board leaders to come together and discuss students' futures in light of domestic policies and global trends.
 County board members, superintendents and educational partners from throughout the state will come together to gain valuable knowledge and information in three key areas: advocacy, governance and policy; funding, workforce and educational access; student well-being, safety and success.

 Submit your proposals now to present at the conference!
 Click here to learn more about proposal deadlines and conference strands.